 Response box

 Working with patients you may want to enter results yourself.
-In lengthy vision experiments, subjects are used to enter responses themselves.
+In lengthy vision experiments, participants are used to enter responses themselves.

 image of keypad 1

-For direct response entry by the subject, these keypads are useful.
+For direct response entry by the observers, these keypads are useful.
 They come in various versions.
-Most have only a short cable, for remote entry you will want to add a USB extension cable.
+Most have only a short cable, for the standard 4 m distance you will want to add a USB extension cable.

 image of keypad 2